audrey617/My-Notes/ML/CS7641 Final Prep.md

 </p>

 **Comparison of methods for solving MDPs**: <br/>
-Value iteration: Each iteration updates both utilities (explicitylu, based on the current utilities) and the policy (possibly implicitly, based on the current utilities)<br/>
+Value iteration: Each iteration updates both utilities (explicitly, based on the current utilities) and the policy (possibly implicitly, based on the current utilities)<br/>
 Policy Iteration: Several iterations to update utilities for a fixed policy, occasional iterations to update policies <br/>
 Hybrid methods (asynchronous policy iteration): Any sequences of partial updates to either policies or utilities will converge if every sate is visited infinitely often